-Student Orientation is designed to help new student's transition to Diné College and general college life.
-Freshman and transfer students are required to attend a fall or spring orientation.
-Student Orientation services are now available via virtual platform, please visit blackboard at https://dine.blackboard.com/ to access Student Services Online Orientation or you can email the First Year Experience Coordinator or email general questions to DCadvisors@dinecollege.edu.
+Student orientation is designed to help new student's transition to Diné College and general college life.
+Freshmen and Transfer students are required to attend a Fall, Summer, or Spring orientation.
+Orientation services are now available via virtual platform, please reach out to the College Orientation Specialist for the link.
+For general questions, please email College Orientation Specialist or email Recruitment at recruitment@dinecollege.edu.

-The College's Bachelor Degree programs also have additional orientation activities.
-For more information on Student Orientation for Bachelor Degree Programs, contact:
+The College's Bachelors Degree programs also have additional orientation activities.
+For more information on orientation for Bachelor Degree Programs, please contact:

-- School of Business and Social Sciences: (928) 724-6621 - School of Diné Studies and Education: (928) 724-6658 - School of Science, Technology, Engineering & Mathematics: (928) 724-6936 - School of Arts, Humanities & English: (928) 724-6614
+- School of Business and Social Sciences: (928) 724-6621 - School of Diné Studies and Education (928) 724-6658 - School of Science, Technology, Engineering & Mathematics: (928) 724-6936 - School of Arts & Humanities: (928) 724-6614